cvxpy/cvxpy/doc/source/tutorial/constraints/index.rst

     Creates a Leaf object (e.g., Variable or Parameter).
     Only one attribute can be active (set to True).

-    :param shape: The variable dimensions (0D by default).
-Cannot be more than 2D.
+    :param shape: The variable dimensions, defaults to scalar (0D).
     :type shape: tuple or int
     :param value: A value to assign to the variable.
     :type value: numeric type